Hacker0x01/react-datepicker/README.md

 ## Local Development

 The `master` branch contains the latest version of the Datepicker component.
 To start your example app, you can run `npm start`.
 This starts a simple webserver on http://localhost:8080.

-The server will automatically compile your changes, run tests and execute linters.
+You can run `npm test` to execute the test suite and linters.
 To help you develop the component we’ve set up some tests that covers the basic functionality (can be found in  `/tests`).
 Even though we’re big fans of testing, this only covers a small piece of the component.
 We highly recommend you add tests when you’re adding new functionality.

 ### The examples
 The examples are hosted within the docs folder and are ran in the simple add that loads the Datepicker.
 To extend the examples with a new example, you can simply duplicate one of the existing examples and change the unique properties of your example.